Elsworth "Elzie" (or "Elza") Mayle was born on April 21, 1876, in Barbour County, WV, the son of Hiram "Poke" and Margaret (Minerd) Mayle.

 Daughter Luwanda Jane Newman (1949- ? ) was born in 1949.
 She married a cousin, Jeffrey Wayne Kennedy, of the family of Osa Bell "Ocie" (Minard) Kennedy.
 Click the link for more.

-Daughter Bernice Newman ( ? -2000) was born on (?).
-On Aug.
-11, 1956, she married Donnie Mayle (1937-2011), son of Sell and Essie (Croston) Mayle.
+Daughter Bernice Newman (1940-2000) was born on March 30, 1940 in Barbour County.
+When she was 16 years of age, on Aug.
+11, 1956, she was united in holy matrimony with Donnie Mayle (Sept.
+6, 1937-2011), son of Sell and Essie (Croston) Mayle.
 They lived in Cleveland circa 1958, where their son Donnie was born.
 Later, they returned to Philippi before migrating again to Canton.
-They had three children -- Donnie Curtis Mayle, Anthony W. Mayle and Aundrea Stutler.
-His passion in life was restoring houses, and he was a member of the Ohio Laborer's Local 1015 for more than three decades.
+They bore three children -- Donnie Curtis Mayle, Anthony W. Mayle and Aundrea Stutler.
+Donnie's passion in life was restoring houses, and he was a member of the Ohio Laborer's Local 1015 for more than three decades.
 "Donnie was a man of great character and a friend to everyone he met," wrote a relative.
 "He was the most selfless of people, always putting others' welfare before his own.
 He helped people whenever he could, not wanting any recognition for his efforts."
 Sadly, Bernice died on July 6, 2000, ending a marital union of 45 years.
 Donnie wed again on April 8, 2006 to Edith (McCray) Henline.
 After a long battle with lung cancer, he died at the age of 73 on Sept.
 4, 2011.
 Burial was in Evergreen Memorial Gardens.

 ~ Daughter Gladys (Mayle) Mayle ~